McCarren Park: 21st century

 The LPC designated the McCarren Play Center as a landmark in 2007.
 During early 2007, many in the community expressed a preference that the pool be returned to its historic use as an active recreational facility, with a smaller space dedicated to cultural and concert events.
 In April 2007, New York City mayor Michael Bloomberg announced that a $50 million reconstruction of the pool would move forward, funded as part of the City's PlaNYC long-term planning initiative.
 The site continued to be used as a large concert venue until 2008.
 The plan presented to the LPC in September 2008 called for a performance space to be included alongside a new pool, an ice-skating rink, a cafe, a community center, and an exhibition center.
 The LPC approved the renovation plan on September 9, 2008.
 Final design renderings were completed in February 2009, and renovation work began that December.
 The work included removing graffiti, repairing the bathhouse and pool surfaces, and restoring the bathhouse.
-The pool reopened on June 28, 2012.
+The pool reopened on June 28, 2012, although local residents expressed concerns that the reopened pool would attract crime.
 The project was conducted by Rogers Marvel Architects and cost $50 million.

 In 2013, work was begun to remove "Hipster Lake", a puddle of water that was annoying users of the park's fields.
 That year, a draft of a report commissioned for the Parks Department detailed the poor conditions of the bathhouse, including moisture accumulation.
 NYC Parks planned to restore the bathhouse starting in mid-2021.
+Following an influx of asylum seekers to New York City, in 2023, city officials converted portions of the recreation centers at McCarren Park and Sunset Park into temporary shelters.